EmmAvila/EmmAvila/README.md

 👇

 ____________________
-## Word-Game
+## World-Game

 ~~~
 📌 A mobile game developed to make geography more fun

-In this aplication I learn how to use React Native, I also learn about front-end libraries like Material-UI and Tailwind
+In this aplication I learn how to use React Native, I also learn about front-end libraries like Material-UI and Tailwind.
+Teamwork was essential to achieve all objectives of this application

 🚀 Technologies:
 React Native - Redux - Tailwind - NodeJS - Express - PostgreSQL - Passport